HouseoLogy/daz-2024-genai-workshop-guide/1_bedrock_introduction/README.md

----
-title: "1 - Introduction to Amazon Bedrock"
+# 1 - Introduction to Amazon Bedrock
-weight: 20
----

 # Introduction to Generative AI with Amazon Bedrock